Yes. Actually, you can refinance an SBA loan.

 SBA 504 Loan Prepayment Penalty

-The 504 loan has an unusual 2 loan structure where the first mortgage frequently has at least a 5 year prepayment penalty and the 2nd mortage has a 10 year “declining” penalty that declines year over year for the first 10 years of the loan.
-It is longer because the 504 is a low rate, below market 25 year fixed rate and the investors who “own” the loan are counting on an income stream for at least 10 years and want to discourage borrowers from paying it off early.
+The 504 loan has an unusual 2 loan structure where the first mortgage frequently has at least a 5 year prepayment penalty and the 2nd mortage has a 10 year “declining” penalty that drops year over year for the first 10 years of the loan.
+It is longer because the 504 2nd mortgage is a low rate, below market 25 year fixed rate and the investors who “own” the loan are counting on an income stream for at least 10 years and want to discourage borrowers from paying it off early.

-More info: SBA 504 Prepayment Penalty
+For more info: SBA 504 Prepayment Penalty

 Please get in touch if you have questions about refinancing an SBA loan with an SBA loan or an SBA loan with a conventional loan: